Master's overview (coming soon)

 - Your academic performance, including trends over time.
 Do your grades improve from year to year?
 Are you able to sustain strong academic achievement?
 Are your standardized test scores (if applicable) consistent with your undergraduate experience?

-- Research experience - if you have any type of research experience, describe your project or role in a project.
+- If you have any type of research experience, describe your project or role in a project.
 What skills, methods, and techniques did you learn?
 Was there anything novel you contributed independently?
 Discuss your role in listed publications or presentations.
-If applicable, describe how this experienced helped shape your trajectory regarding applying for a PhD or subsequent career and learning goals.
+Describe how this experienced helped shape your trajectory regarding applying for a PhD or subsequent career and learning goals.

-After their initial independent review, the two admissions committee partners meet to discuss the application and make a recommendation, write summary comments, and identify any questions they have.
+After their initial independent review, admission committee members meet to discuss the application and make a recommendation, write summary comments, and identify any questions they have.

 - PhD applicants: An interview